Tomev/qcflow/docs/source/traditional-ml/index.rst

     creating-custom-pyfunc/index
     serving-multiple-models-with-pyfunc/index

-MLflow Tracking
+QCFlow Tracking
 ---------------
-Tracking is central to the MLflow ecosystem, facilitating the systematic organization of experiments and runs:
+Tracking is central to the QCFlow ecosystem, facilitating the systematic organization of experiments and runs:

 - **Experiments and Runs**: Each experiment encapsulates a specific aspect of your research, and each experiment can house multiple runs.
 Runs document critical data like metrics, parameters, and the code state.
 - **Artifacts**: Store crucial output from runs, be it models, visualizations, datasets, or other metadata.
 This repository of artifacts ensures traceability and easy access.
-- **Metrics and Parameters**: By allowing users to log parameters and metrics, MLflow makes it straightforward to compare different runs, facilitating model optimization.
+- **Metrics and Parameters**: By allowing users to log parameters and metrics, QCFlow makes it straightforward to compare different runs, facilitating model optimization.
 - **Dependencies and Environment**: The platform automatically captures the computational environment, ensuring that experiments are reproducible across different setups.
 - **Input Examples and Model Signatures**: These features allow developers to define the expected format of the model's inputs, making validation and debugging more straightforward.
 - **UI Integration**: The integrated UI provides a visual overview of all runs, enabling easy comparison and deeper insights.
-- **Search Functionality**: Efficiently sift through your experiments using MLflow's robust search functionality.
+- **Search Functionality**: Efficiently sift through your experiments using QCFlow's robust search functionality.
 - **APIs**: Comprehensive APIs are available, allowing users to interact with the tracking system programmatically, integrating it into existing workflows.

-MLflow Recipes
+QCFlow Recipes
 ---------------
-Recipes in MLflow are predefined templates tailored for specific tasks:
+Recipes in QCFlow are predefined templates tailored for specific tasks:

 - **Reduced Boilerplate**: These templates help eliminate repetitive setup or initialization code, speeding up development.
-- **Best Practices**: MLflow's recipes are crafted keeping best practices in mind, ensuring that users are aligned with industry standards right from the get-go.
+- **Best Practices**: QCFlow's recipes are crafted keeping best practices in mind, ensuring that users are aligned with industry standards right from the get-go.
 - **Customizability**: While recipes provide a structured starting point, they're designed to be flexible, accommodating tweaks and modifications as needed.

-MLflow Evaluate
+QCFlow Evaluate
 ---------------
 Ensuring model quality is paramount:

-- **Auto-generated Metrics**: MLflow automatically evaluates models, providing key metrics for regression (like RMSE, MAE) and classification (such as F1-score, AUC-ROC).
+- **Auto-generated Metrics**: QCFlow automatically evaluates models, providing key metrics for regression (like RMSE, MAE) and classification (such as F1-score, AUC-ROC).
 - **Visualization**: Understand your model better with automatically generated plots.
-For instance, MLflow can produce confusion matrices, precision-recall curves, and more for classification tasks.
+For instance, QCFlow can produce confusion matrices, precision-recall curves, and more for classification tasks.
-- **Extensibility**: While MLflow provides a rich set of evaluation tools out of the box, it's also designed to accommodate custom metrics and visualizations.
+- **Extensibility**: While QCFlow provides a rich set of evaluation tools out of the box, it's also designed to accommodate custom metrics and visualizations.

 Model Registry
 --------------